 - Availability – The availability of an LoC or cheque facility, for example, may influence the buyer or importer’s decision to use these methods.

 - Cost – The processing fee or payment charges by the bank/credit card company/payment gateway may influence a business’ decision to incorporate it into the payment process.

 - Payment Cycles – The lag or delay between the payment by the buyer and the receipt by the vendor is also a major factor to consider.

 - Integration – With most businesses going the e-commerce way, integration of the payment method such as a payment gateway or online escrow services into the business portal or website is a major factor in current times.
 Many escrow accounts such as Tazapay offer API integration making payment systems more secure and easy.
 The choice of B2B payment most suited to your business must come from a place of clear understanding of your business needs and ability to scale up operations.
-The post-COVID-19 age is one where most businesses have established an online presence and in such a scenario, online digital payment gateways and online escrow platforms have a clear advantage.
+The post-COVID-19 age is one where most businesses have established an online presence and in such a scenario, online payment gateways and online escrow platforms have a clear advantage.
 Several escrow platforms such as Tazapay also offer business verification services which may be quite advantageous when it comes to negotiating deals with new partners.